Earn College Credit

 Can I use 529 College Savings Plan funds for my gap year?

 YES!
-If you or your family have invested in a 529 tax-deferred Education Savings Plan and you’re planning on earning college credit, then you can use those funds for all qualifying educational expenses (tuition not including airfare).
-The only ineligible expenses are direct travel expenses (airfare).
-Typically, the 529 fiduciary agency will either pay Carpe Diem directly (at your instruction), or in some cases they’ll pay University of Montana directly, who will then process the funds and send them to Carpe Diem on your behalf.
+If you or your family have invested in a 529 tax-deferred Education Savings Plan and you’re planning on earning college credit, then you can use those funds for all qualified educational expenses (not including airfare).
+Typically, the 529 fiduciary agency will either pay Carpe Diem directly (at your instruction), or they’ll reimburse you for qualified expenses.

 CONTACT YOUR 529 PLAN ADMINISTRATOR, and let them know that you will be earning college credit during your gap year.
-Every 529 plan is different; some will allow the funds to be sent directly to the program provider and this is by far the easiest option.
-If this is the case, no further action is needed and your family should contact the fiduciary responsible for your 529 and see what paperwork is required for them to disburse funds.
+Every 529 plan is different; most will allow the funds to be sent directly to the program provider or to reimburse you for tuition expenses … either of these are by far easiest.
 You’ll have to complete your UM coursework as well as maintain proof of payment for your tuition and completion of the college credit coursework in the form of their official UM transcript.

-If, however, your fiduciary (529 plan administrator) requires that payment be made directly to the institution of higher education, then The University of Montana will accept the funds on behalf of the program.
-The process for this option is:
+If, however, your fiduciary (529 plan administrator) requires that payment be made directly to the institution of higher education, then The University of Montana will accept the funds on behalf of the program and add an 8.75% processing fee.
+This process looks like:

-1. Carpe Diem will have you complete the middle STUDENT CONTACT INFORMATION of the 529 Education Savings Plan Form, and you’ll send that back to Carpe Diem where we will pass it on to the University of Montana.
+1. Carpe Diem will have you complete the middle STUDENT CONTACT INFORMATION of the 529 Education Savings Plan Form, and you’ll send that back to Carpe Diem where we will share it with the University of Montana.

 2. GYA will notify UM of students wanting to use 529 funds.

-3. UM will invoice the student/family directly (based on the contact information you entered in step 1).
+3. UM will invoice the student/family directly (based on the contact information you entered in step 1), and add an 8.75% processing fee.

 4. Once payment is received by UM, UM will initiate payment to the Program Provider.
 Providers can expect payment from UM within 3-4 weeks upon receipt of the initial funds.